Keewaydin, “Northwest Wind,” Constructed In 1893 For J. W. Jackson

 According to plans outlined by Mr. Taitt, the corporation will take possession of the property immediately and begin repairs and construction to develop the two boat house properties into a marina to be known as “Keewaydin Marina” catering to summer storage and dockage for boat owners in the area.

-As Keewaydin State Park was developed, in 1965, the commission would consider refurbishing the old mansion for use as its headquarter, but in July of that year instead announced its intentions to build a modern facility budgeted at $190,000.
+As Keewaydin State Park was developed in 1965, the commission would consider refurbishing the old mansion for use as its headquarters, but in July of that year, instead, announced its intentions to build a modern facility budgeted at $190,000.
 Interestingly, and conspicuously absent, was any mention of the building being razed by the Watertown Daily Times other than a September 15, 1965 article where a descendent of J. W. Jackson had returned to the mansion for the first time in 50 years.